aTerriblySadCat/aterriblysadcat.github.io/reports/uselessdisk/uselessdisk.md

       yara_version = ">=4.1.3"
       author = “Martijn van den Berk”
    strings:
-      // The Bitcoin address ascociated with the UselessDisk sample that was analyzed
+      // The Bitcoin address associated with the UselessDisk sample that was analyzed
       $bitcoin_address = "1GZCw453MzQr8V2VAgJpRmKBYRDUJ8kzco"

       // The bytes before the main message that are written to the boot record